-Assured Host Groups - Autonomous Monitoring
+Assured Host Metadata - Autonomous Monitoring

 This is the first in a series of tutorials aimed at ensuring your Dynatrace deployment is (autonomous) cloud-ready.
 This tutorial will demonstrate how to set & keep your host groups in sync.